 #6 Relax at the Vancouver Waterfront

-The best Vancouver, Washington restaurants offering a meal-with-a-view are found at the Waterfront.
+The best Vancouver, Washington restaurants offering a meal-with-a-view are found at the Waterfront, too.

-Stylish and chic, the restaurants feature local favorites of fresh fish and classic American fare.
-For a taste of the local wineries, there are wine tasting rooms that border the Waterfront Park, too!
+Stylish and chic, they feature local favorites of fresh fish and classic American fare.
+For a taste of the local wineries, there are multiple tasting rooms, as well!

 #7 Embark On a Riverside Journey

-Stretching five miles along the Columbia River, the Waterfront Renaissance Trail connects the centrally located Waterfront Park to Wintler Park east of Downtown.
+Stretching five miles along the Columbia River, the Waterfront Renaissance Trail connects Waterfront Park to Wintler Park to the east.

 From the multi-use paved path, visitors can take in incredible views of the water and bridges.

-The route passes by a few highly rated Vancouver, WA tourist attractions – including the Water Resources Education Center, the Shipyards and Kaiser Viewing Tower.
+The route passes by a few Vancouver tourist attractions – including the Water Resources Education Center, the Shipyards and Kaiser Viewing Tower.

-Along the way, information plaques detail the history of the land, city and people – which is why we think is one of the best free things to do in Vancouver, WA.
+Along the way, information plaques detail the history of the land, city and people.

 #8 Pay Tribute to Veterans